-In just 20 years, exoplanet research has reached a level of maturity where major investments through space-missions, national and international grants and industry are now being realised.
+In just 20 years, research into the formation of planets, stars and galaxies throughout the universe has reached a level of maturity where major investments through space-missions, national and international grants and industry are now being realised.

-The Centre for Space Exoplanet Data (CSED) is an interdisciplinary hub that will take exoplanet science to a new level by facilitating connections between observational data from space missions, deep learning techniques and quantum physics modelling of complex molecules.
+The Centre for Space Exochemistry Data (CSED) is an interdisciplinary hub that will take exoplanet science and astrochemical research to a new level by facilitating connections between observational data from space missions, deep learning techniques and quantum physics modelling of complex molecules.

-CSED has grown out of the exoplanet group at UCL, which is involved in all aspects of characterisation of exoplanet atmospheres.
-The Centre is based within the Harwell Space Cluster, a strategic location that facilitiates intersections with public organisations, including European Space Agency (ESA), STFC’s RAL-Space, Satellite Applications Catapult and leading private companies from the space sector and start-ups.
+CSED has grown out of the Exoplanet and Extragalactic Astrophysics Groups at UCL.
+The Centre is based within the Harwell Space Cluster, a strategic location that facilitates intersections with public organisations, including European Space Agency (ESA), STFC’s RAL-Space, Satellite Applications Catapult and leading private companies from the space sector and start-ups.

 CSED is an accelerator of the connection between the academic environment and other sectors that will attract private investments.
 It serves as an incubator for disruptive ideas to create spin-offs and develop partnerships in the industrial domain.
 To date, two successful start-ups have been created for the commercial exploitation of UCL exoplanet-related activities.